 - 19.1 When used in this clause 19 the following terms: Data Controller, Data Processor, Data Subject, Personal Data Breach and Process/Processing shall have the same meaning as in the Data Protection Legislation.
-Data Protection Legislation means the EU Data Protection Directive 95/46/EC until 25 May 2018 and the General Data Protection Regulation (EU) 2016/679 on and from 25 May 2018. - 19.2 Each Party shall (and shall procure that any of its employees involved in the performance of this Agreement) comply with any notification requirements under the Data Protection Legislation and all Parties will duly observe all their obligations under the Data Protection Legislation, which arise in connection with this Agreement. - 19.3 Where a Party is Processing Personal Data as a Data Processor (the First Party) for the other Party as Data Controller under or in connection with this Agreement, the First Party shall: - (a) not Process, transfer, modify, amend or alter the Personal Data or disclose or permit the disclosure of the Personal Data to any third party other than:

-(i) as required to meet such other Party's lawful, documented and reasonable instructions; or

-(ii) as required to comply with any other applicable law to which the First Party is subject, in which case the First Party shall (to the extent permitted by law) inform the other Party of that legal requirement before Processing that Personal Data;

-- (b) upon becoming aware of a Personal Data Breach: - (i) notify the other Party without undue delay; and

-(ii) co-operate with the other Party and take such reasonable commercial steps as are directed by the other Party to assist in the investigation, mitigation and remediation of that Personal Data Breach;

-- (c) upon receiving any request, complaint or communication relating to the other Party's obligations under the Data Protection Legislation: - (i) notify the other Party as soon as reasonably practicable; and

-(ii) co-operate with the other Party and take such reasonable commercial steps as are directed by the other Party to enable the other Party to comply with any exercise of rights by a Data Subject under the Data Protection Legislation in respect of Personal Data processed by the First Party under this Agreement or comply with any assessment, enquiry, notice or investigation under the Data Protection Legislation;

-(d) implement appropriate technical and organisational measures providing an appropriate level of security with respect to the Personal Data to be Processed by the First Party as Data Processor on its behalf.
+Data Protection Legislation means the EU Data Protection Directive 95/46/EC until 25 May 2018 and the General Data Protection Regulation (EU) 2016/679 on and from 25 May 2018. - 19.2 Each Party shall (and shall procure that any of its employees involved in the performance of this Agreement) comply with any notification requirements under the Data Protection Legislation and all Parties will duly observe all their obligations under the Data Protection Legislation, which arise in connection with this Agreement. - 19.3 Where a Party is Processing Personal Data as a Data Processor (the First Party) for the other Party as Data Controller under or in connection with this Agreement, the First Party shall: - (a) not Process, transfer, modify, amend or alter the Personal Data or disclose or permit the disclosure of the Personal Data to any third party other than: - (i) as required to meet such other Party's lawful, documented and reasonable instructions; or - (ii) as required to comply with any other applicable law to which the First Party is subject, in which case the First Party shall (to the extent permitted by law) inform the other Party of that legal requirement before Processing that Personal Data; - (b) upon becoming aware of a Personal Data Breach: - (i) notify the other Party without undue delay; and - (ii) co-operate with the other Party and take such reasonable commercial steps as are directed by the other Party to assist in the investigation, mitigation and remediation of that Personal Data Breach; - (c) upon receiving any request, complaint or communication relating to the other Party's obligations under the Data Protection Legislation: - (i) notify the other Party as soon as reasonably practicable; and - (ii) co-operate with the other Party and take such reasonable commercial steps as are directed by the other Party to enable the other Party to comply with any exercise of rights by a Data Subject under the Data Protection Legislation in respect of Personal Data processed by the First Party under this Agreement or comply with any assessment, enquiry, notice or investigation under the Data Protection Legislation; - (d) implement appropriate technical and organisational measures providing an appropriate level of security with respect to the Personal Data to be Processed by the First Party as Data Processor on its behalf.

-AS WITNESS the Parties hereto or their duly authorised representatives have executed this agreement on the day and year first above written.
+agreement on the day and year first above written.

 SIGNED for and on behalf of;

 In the presence of:

-SIGNED for and on behalf of;
+SIGNED for and an habalf of

-ACCOUNTANCY & BUSINESS COLLEGE
+SIGNED for and on behalf of; ACCOUNTANCY & BUSINESS COLLEGE

-(IRELAND) LIMITED

-In the presence of:
+(IRELAND) LIMITED In the presence of:

+·

+President of DBS, Director

 President of DBS, Director Dublin Business School

-38 | Page
+$\hspace{1.5cm} \hbox{AS WITNESS the Parties here to or their duly authorised representatives have executed this} \\$